Drupal-FR/site-drupalfr/README.md

 The website should be located at this address : http://127.0.0.1:8101/*

+### Notes about configuration

+We have switched from Features to Config split, Config ignore, Config installer.

+Warning: when using drush config:export to export changes, the config ignore settings is ignored.
+So please be cautious and review the changes before committing.

 ### Q&A
 #### How to find out the container names ?
 You can use the command `docker ps` which list all the running docker containers.